CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Flattery attempt.
 Playable on a character whose company is facing an attack of the type listed below.
-Character makes an influence check (modified by his usual direct influence and +2 if a diplomat).
+Character makes an influence check (modified by his unused direct influence and +2 if a diplomat).
 If successful, the attack is canceled and the hazard limit for the character's company is decreased by two.
 The influence check is successful if the result is greater than: 10 against a Dragon; 11 against Men or Drakes; 12 against Trolls, Orcs, Elves, and Giants.
 >

 ---